 Can you believe there is a building in Florida that was built in the year 1141?
-Read the amazing story about the oldest building in the Western Hemisphere
+Read the amazing story about the Spanish Monastery.

 Exploring smaller roads in North Florida will present you with many opportunities to see Spanish moss hanging from oak and cypress trees.

 If your Florida road trip experience has only been on I-95, I-75, and the Turnpikes, then you will be surprised (pleasantly, I hope) to learn that there are plenty of opportunities to drive on unpaved roads.

 Plenty of dirt roads can also be found in and near the Everglades.
 For exact locations, see our favorite Miami Scenic Drives.

 Some beaches allow for beach driving.
 Daytona Beach is perhaps most well known car beach in the world and it has 13 miles of drivable beach.